Understanding Cases in Croatian: A Guide for English Speakers

 - Dative: knjizi (to the book)

-- Accusative: knjigu (the book as direct object)
+- Accusative: knjigu (the book as object)

-- Vocative: knjigo (addressing the book)
+- Vocative: knjigo (O book!)

 - Locative: knjizi (about the book)